 Robin is a 2013 Sundance Creative Producing Fellow.
 His feature documentary debut, Gods and Kings (2012), about masks, magic and media in the Guatemalan highlands, won the Intangible Culture Prize at the RAI International Festival of Ethnographic Films (Scotland, 2013).
-The Hand That Feeds (2014), about a bitter struggle for justice at a New York City deli, broadcast on PBS (where it has been nominated for an Emmy) and picked up awards at several festivals (including Full Frame, DOC NYC and AFI Docs) and press acclaim at its theatrical run this Spring.
+The Hand That Feeds (2014), about a bitter struggle for justice at a New York City deli, broadcast on PBS (where it was nominated for an Emmy) and picked up awards at several festivals (including Full Frame, DOC NYC and AFI Docs) and press acclaim at its theatrical run this Spring.
 City of Movement, an archival collage he directed and edited, is currently playing on infinite loop at the Museum of the City of New York.
-He is currently editing Nuns on the Bus.

 (2014) Shy sandwich-maker Mahoma Lopez unites his undocumented immigrant coworkers to fight abusive conditions at a popular New York restaurant chain.
 The epic power struggle that ensues turns a single city block into a battlefield in America’s new wage wars.